rprrafa/blockchain-example/README.md

 ## Getting Started

-These is just a example about blockchain implementation for education purpose, don't use this for create your cryptocurrency.
+This is just an example about blockchain implementation for education purpose, don't use this for create your cryptocurrency.

 ### Prerequisites